- Prepare for the Chemistry Placement Exam.

 - Do it online and at your own pace.

 CHEM-Web is a free online tutorial that helps incoming first-year students review general chemistry.
 It covers stoichiometry, atomic and molecular structure, chemical bonding, solutions, chemical reactions, and thermochemistry.

 The CHEM-Web does not exempt students from taking the Chemistry placement exam.
 The program can help you prepare for the placement exam.
 The alternative is to take CHEM0100, a semester-long class offered during the fall, then take CHEM0330 in the spring semester.

 This tutorial is cost-free and is appropriate for students of all backgrounds.

 Please note that you will need to log in with your Brown e-mail credentials.
-Within 24 hours of registration, you will be added to CHEM-Web in Canvas, Brown's learning management system.
+Please make sure you list your Brown id number (1400xxxx) not your Banner id number (B0123xxx) on the registration form.
+Within 72 hours of registration, you will be added to CHEM-Web in Canvas, Brown's learning management system.
 To access Canvas, visit canvas.brown.edu and log in using your Brown net ID (e.g. "jsmith") and password.
 If you need assistance with your username or password, please contact [email protected].

 To learn more about Chem-Web, please email [email protected].